EdgeVerve/oe-master-job-executor/README.md

 ## Configuration
 The *oe-master-job-executor* module can be configured via -

+1. Default values in code (no configuration)
-1. server/config.json
+2.  server/config.json
-2. environment variables
+3.  environment variables
-3. startMaster options (see **Usage** section above)
+4.  startMaster options (see **Usage** section above)

-with the following priority:  3 > 2 > 1
+with the following priority:  4 > 3 > 2 > 1

 Priority is applicable on a per-parameter basis.